EnesSabi/codingDictionary/java.md

 public final boolean isEmpty() public final int size()
 ```
-The seperation to Arrays are that Objects of the vector class could only save Objects of the class OBJECT.
+The separation to Arrays are that Objects of the vector class could only save Objects of the class OBJECT.
 ### Iterators
 Normally Array iteration needs indexing, because an Array knows the predecessor and the successor. ```for(int i = 0; i < arrayOfChar.length();i ++ {...}) ```
 For Collections there is another solution: Iterator Objects. ```Iterator iter();```